Battle of Saint-Dizier: Battle

-Meanwhile, the French had crossed the Marne between Valcourt and Saint-Dizier, with large bodies of cavalry, infantry, and some artillery, and advanced without impediment towards the road to Vitry: the guns planted on the heights of Valcourt had protected this movement.
-The Russian cavalry and horse artillery were distributed in the plain behind this road; in their rear was the wood, in their front the French, who poured heavy fire into the Allied ranks.
+Meanwhile, the French had crossed the Marne between Valcourt and Saint-Dizier, with large bodies of cavalry, infantry, and some artillery, and advanced without being impeded towards the road to Vitry; the guns planted on the heights of Valcourt had covered this advancement.
+The Russian cavalry and horse artillery were distributed in the plain behind this road; in their rear was the wood, whilst in their front laid the French, who poured heavy fire into the Allied ranks.

-The baggage and horses had not yet been sent to the rear, and caused considerable disorder.
+The baggage and horses had not yet been sent to the rear, and caused a considerable amount of disorder.
 On one side of this road to the right, Tettenborn stood his ground with about 1,000 horses, of which four squadrons were hussars, the rest Cossacks.
 A body of at least 10,000 French cavalry had already crossed the Marne, and had forced their way between Tettenborn and Wintzingerode.
 Tettenborn was in momentary expectation of seeing these masses suddenly deploy and throw his men into utter confusion.

 Meanwhile, bodies of infantry and artillery continued to cross the river, and to form.
 It was no use for the Allies to think now of retreating, as the cavalry was close upon them; a resolute front could scarcely check them, much less a retreating foe.
-Tettenborn, therefore, boldly formed his 1,000 men into a compact body, with which he charged the masses of French with reckless courage, just as they were about to deploy.
-The hussars and Cossacks fell with the utmost intrepidity upon the French, and drove them before them: the first line was broken, then the second; and the contest was most bloody.
-But fresh masses of French cavalry deployed on both sides of him; more and more troops came from the background – the inequality of numbers was too great, and the greatest bravery of no avail.
+Tettenborn, therefore, formed his 1,000 men into a compact body, with which he charged the masses of French, just as they were about to deploy.
+The hussars and Cossacks attacked the French and drove them back: the first line was broken, then the second; and the contest was most bloody.
+But fresh masses of French cavalry deployed on both sides of him; more and more troops came from the background – Tettenborn withdrew after French reinforcements arrived.